lindsayjsemler/StullerGifTest/README.md

     5.)
 Xcode v 13.1 (13A1030d)
     6.)
 Android Studio Flamingo v 2022.2.1 Patch 2
     7.)
 In order to add an Adroid Emulator to test, in Visual Studio you will need to go to Tools -> SDK Locations -> Android and insteall Android 12.0 S which is API 31 and the version I used to test the entire App
-  8.) download the cod from github located here: https://github.com/lindsayjsemler/StullerGifTest.git
+  8.)
+DOWNLOAD THE CODE FROM GITHUB LOCATED HERE: https://github.com/lindsayjsemler/StullerGifTest.git

 OVERALL DESIGN OF THE APP AND MAJOR DESIGN DECISIONS: